onwords-smart-solutions/my_office/README.md

 ### Version history and Releases

-* Android : 4.0.6+22 - Modified Invoice generator and Installation pdf.
+* Android : 4.0.7+23 - Added sale status for PR and added amount details of Invoice generator in database.
 * iOS : 2.1.7.